cyberbikepunk/aligator/README.md

-# SciBlog
+# Aligator (the aggregator)

 Yet another blog app?
-Well... this time it's a little different. __SciBlog__ uses *no database* but its *not static* either: it grabs content from a GitHub repo on the fly.
-In a nutshell, __SciBlog__ is really simple to deploy and update.
+Well... this time it's a little different. __Aligator__ uses *no database* but its *not static* either: it grabs content from a GitHub repo on the fly.
+In a nutshell, __Aligator__ is really simple to deploy and update.

 ## Why ?

-I wrote __SciBlog__ for my personal use.
+I wrote __Aligator__ for my personal use.
 I wanted to version control my blog content with git and write my posts either in Markdown (.md) or directly as IPython Notebooks (.ipynb).
 This made blogging a pleasant experience and opened a bunch of possibilities.

 ## Want to try it out?